 The process of choosing a language services provider doesn’t usually bring about feelings of warmth and delight.
 In fact, if you don’t know which questions to ask, choosing the proper translation and localization vendors can be downright tedious.
 Luckily, we’ve sorted through the technical patter for you, leaving only what’s important.
 Check out part one of the two-part series, “How to Choose a Language Services Company,” to get started.

-Part One: How to Choose a Translation Provider
+How to Choose a Translation Provider

 A translation provider can enhance or enervate your company, so it’s important to know what you’re looking for.
 To start, you should clarify your company’s needs and consider factors such as your company’s size and location.